USS Barbour County: Construction and career

 The LST was ordered as the eighth hull of the third group of the Newport class in Fiscal Year 1967 and a contract was awarded on 15 July 1966.
 The ship was laid down on 7 November 1970 at San Diego, California, by the National Steel and Shipbuilding Corporation.
 Named for two counties, one in Alabama, and the other in West Virginia, Barbour County was launched on 15 May 1971, sponsored by the wife of J. Victor Smith.
 The vessel was commissioned at Long Beach Naval Shipyard on 3 February 1972 and assigned to Amphibious Squadron (PhibRon) 7, based at Long Beach, California.
 Barbour County completed fitting out and trials in August.
 After a voyage to Callao, Peru, the LST concluded extended shakedown training in November.

 In June 1973 Barbour County and USS Fort Fisher sailed on a training cruise to the Western Pacific for Naval Academy and Naval Reserve Officer Training Corps midshipmen.
-During the two-month cruise, the vessels visited Pearl Harbor, Hawaii, Yokosuka, Japan and Hong Kong before returning to Long Beach on 3 August.
+During the two-month cruise, the vessels visited Pearl Harbor, Hawaii, Yokosuka, Japan, coastal waters off Vietnam, and Hong Kong before returning to Long Beach on 3 August.
 Following an incident with another LST, Barbour County was sent back to the Western Pacific as its replacement.
 Once there, Barbour County was used to transport marines between the Philippines, Japan and Guam.
 On 20 January 1974 Barbour County was among the US vessels that sailed as part of Operation Eagle Pull, an emergency operation in the Gulf of Siam standing off the Cambodian coast ready to evacuate Americans and other foreigners from Phnom Penh, Cambodia.
 In mid-February the LST departed the gulf, returning to San Diego, on 14 March.

 Barbour County began routine operations off the US west coast until early 1975 with the exception of September and early October 1974, when the LST took part in Exercise "Potlatch 1," an amphibious exercise with Canadian forces at the northern end of Vancouver Island.
 In April 1975, the ship departed for the western Pacific accompanied by sister ship Tuscaloosa.
 Once there, the two ships joined American naval forces off the coast of South Vietnam to participate in Operation Frequent Wind, the evacuation of Americans, other foreigners, and South Vietnamese from Saigon.
 The ship then returned to her normal schedule of troop lifts and exercises, calling at Okinawa, Taiwan and Subic Bay, before returning to the United States.